alexankitty/Persona-3-FES-Modding-Guide/docs/source/index.rst

    Some images may be difficult to see due to limited width, if you right click, then select "**Open Image in a New Tab**" you can view the full size image.

    Lastly, any links in this guide it's recommended you open them up in a new tab so you can keep the guide open.
-You can either middle click, or right click and click "**Open Link in a New Tab**"
+You can either middle click, or right click and click "**Open Link in a New Tab**."

 Table of Contents